How Children Learn and Grow with Music on the Playground

 Add a Musical Garden to Your Play Area

-Do you want to add music to your outdoor play area?
+Do you want to add music play to your outdoor play area?
 Consider adding a music garden.
 This is a dedicated play area where musical play equipment is centralized.
 Children can work together to create a song or simply explore several different instruments in one area.
-Consider adding around five or six playground pieces that incorporate music in your music garden.
+Consider adding five or six playground pieces that incorporate music into your music garden.

 Products to Add to Your Playground

 If you are looking to add playground music to your outdoor play area, you will find several excellent options.
-Consider these.
+Consider drums, chimes, keyboards, or a combination of all of these.

 In addition to the instruments of your choice, you can add some shade to make the area more appealing.